We Detect & Repair Slab Leaks in Austin

 In some circumstances, homeowners have actually been able to hear the water running out of the water pipes typically at the meter box or at the shower valves.
 However, this sound can be a symptom of many plumbing problems, so it’s best not to jump to conclusions.
 A quick way to determine if it is your domestic water line or irrigation system is to shut off the valve closest to the water meter box, also called a RPZ (Reduced Pressure Zone Valve Assembly).
 See the photo below for reference.

 If you turn off the RPZ and your meter is still spinning, it is an indicator that you have a leak on your domestic water pipes.
 On the contrary, if your meter stops spinning then your water leak is coming from your irrigation system.
-Whichever side your leak is on, call Reliant Plumbing today and we will take this matter seriously.
+Whichever side your leak is on, Contact Reliant Plumbing today and we will come out same day to diagnose your pipes.

 Shifting Foundation or Ground

 Major shifts in your home’s foundation can be a cause of slab leaks, but it can also happen in the reverse.
-Water is surprisingly powerful.
-As the ground beneath your home soaks up water from a slab leak, the ground expands and can cause severe damage throughout your home.
+Water is surprisingly powerful and as the ground beneath your home soaks up water from a slab leak, the ground expands.
+The ground expanding or contracting too much can cause severe damage throughout your home.
 If you notice new cracks in the walls or floors of your home, it can be a big red flag for a severe slab leak.